ASABE WAZIRI JUSTICE ADVOCACY INITIATIVE

 THE EMERGENCE OF ONLINE DEFAMATION

 Within Nigerian jurisprudence, the notion of online defamation is relatively nascent, with few, if any, cases offering decisive precedent on this matter.
 Parallel to defamation at large, online defamation involves the injury to a person’s reputation, but with a distinct digital footprint.
-Unlike traditional defamation and libel cases, online defamation has the capacity to reach a broader audience swiftly, escalating the dissemination of harm.
+Unlike traditional defamation and libel cases, online defamation in Nigeria has the capacity to reach a broader audience swiftly, escalating the dissemination of harm.

 Compounding the issue is the absence of intermediaries or censors for online posts, enabling anyone with internet access to negligently or intentionally defame another.
 The virality of statements published online amplifies the potential harm, reaching a diverse audience and, in some instances, traversing state boundaries, laying the groundwork for intricate international legal disputes.

-Notably, online defamation adheres to the same standard of proof as its conventional counterpart, underscoring the importance of establishing the falsity and injurious nature of the statements.
+Notably, online defamation in Nigeria adheres to the same standard of proof as its conventional counterpart, underscoring the importance of establishing the falsity and injurious nature of the statements.
 In navigating this evolving landscape, the legal community grapples with the challenges posed by the rapid, borderless nature of online communication and its implications for defamation law.

 JURISDICTIONAL ISSUES ON ONLINE DEFAMATION